Friday, July 30, 2010

 Research background: ecological immunology: infecting aphids with fungi as a potential method of pest control, tracking the movement of the intermediate filament vimentin in cells

-py and cancer vaccines
+Research interests: immunotherapy and cancer vaccines

 Fun facts: has been doing research at the University of Edinburgh since college, wanted to be an artist when she grew up, loves animals (except cows and chickens)